Investing Real Estate Investing

 When it comes to Fundrise vs. RealtyMogul, it all depends on the experience you’re looking for.
 Overall, they both have a lot to offer potential real estate investors.
 New investors looking for a beginner-friendly experience will likely prefer Fundrise, which doesn’t require high minimum investments and also doesn’t require their investors to be accredited.

-For more advanced investors, RealtyMogul provides an easy way to browse real estate options or offers REITs for those looking for a more low-key option.
+For more advanced investors, RealtyMogul provides an easy way to browse real estate options and it also offers REITs for those looking for a more low-key option.
 With RealtyMogul, however, you will need a more sizable minimum investment.

 Both options have relatively low liquidity compared to stocks and other investments, which is something to keep in mind as you do your due diligence.
 That means you may pay a penalty if you choose to redeem or sell back your shares to the real estate platform.